interledger/rafiki/packages/documentation/src/content/docs/telemetry/overview.md

 The objective of the telemetry feature is to gather metrics and establish an infrastructure for visualizing valuable network insights.
 The metrics we at the Interledger Foundation collect include:

 - The total amount of money transferred via packet data within a specified time frame (daily, weekly, monthly).
-- The number of transactions from outgoing payments that have been at least partially successful.
+- The number of transactions that have been at least partially successful.
+- The number of ILP packets flowing through the network.
 - The average amount of money held within the network per transaction.
+- The avergae time it takes for an outgoing payment to complete.

 We aim to track the growth of the network in terms of transaction sizes and the number of transactions processed.
 Our goal is to use these data for our own insights and to enable [Account Servicing Entities](/reference/glossary#account-servicing-entity) (ASEs) to gain their own insights.